Denver Mod Living

-A look into Denver's Mid-Century Modern neighborhoods from Realtor Ryan Borger, Denver Mid-Century Modern real estate expert
+A look into some of Denver's most popular Mid-Century Modern neighborhoods as well as some past Mid-Century Modern homes sold by Ryan Borger - Denver Mid-Century Modern real estate expert

 HIGHLIGHTING DENVER'S MID-CENTURY MODERN NEIGHBORHOODS

 KRISANA PARK & LYNWOOD

 Tucked in southeast Denver between the Virginia Village and Glendale areas, you'll find a spectacular mix of original 1950s architecture with modern day updates.
 Krisana Park screams pride of ownership, as it's homeowners know they've got something cool - very cool.
 Inspired by the popular Eichler "California contemporaries," Denver developer HB Wolff & Co built these homes between 1954-1955.

 Most of the 175 homes in Krisana Park have been updated to some extent; in many you will find features such as floor to ceiling windows (think natural lighting!), tongue and groove ceilings, private courtyard exterior living, open concept layouts, contemporary finishes, and certainly even some bright & funky colors.
 Lynwood is often considered Krisana Park's sister neighborhood, with 80 homes located just a few blocks south.

 BOUNDARIES: KRISANA PARK: Louisiana Ave., Glencoe St., Florida Ave., & Dahlia St. LYNWOOD: Mexico Ave., Jewell Ave., Holly St., & Jasmine St.

 Englewood's Arapahoe Acres is the first post World War II residential subdivision to be listed as a historical district in the National Register of Historic Places.
 This mid-century modern neighborhood of Usonian architecture boasts 124 unique homes that were built between 1949 and 1957.